 In fact, OKRs promote workplace collaboration so that managers and individual employees fully understand what they are working towards and strive towards realistic targets.

-Ready or not, it’s time you start using OKRs in performance management, in stepping up employee motivation and in supporting your employees in the best possible way.
+Ready or not, it’s time you start using OKRs for employee motivation in performance management, to boost employee motivation and in supporting your employees in the best possible way.
 You help them grow and they will help you grow your business.
 Only if they feel valued will they bring more value to your business – economical as well as (market) positional.